Are you new to crochet? Would you like to learn how to crochet?

 Gauge in Crochet

-Expert Tip: Make sure gauge is followed for a perfectly shaped piece.
+Expert Tip: Make sure the gauge is followed for a perfectly shaped piece.

 Joining Yarn in Crochet